 We work to address both our immediate environmental impacts and the likely environmental pressures on the business in the future.
 This involves risk assessments, performance management and making our operations more efficient.

 Environmental problems cannot be solved by one company acting alone.
 They also need flexibility – what works in one part of the world might not in another.
 So we also aim to work more with local communities and in collaboration with other international organisations.

 We rely on a complex but critical supply chain and we need it to be fit for the future.
 That’s why we’re using our influence to improve sustainability from crop, all the way to the consumer.
-The nature of our industry means that our supply chain has two distinct supplier categories, leaf and non-leaf, for which we have comprehensive supplier programmes.
+The nature of our industry means that our supply chain has two distinct supplier categories: tobacco leaf agricultural and non-agricultural goods and services.

 For both areas, sustainability is integrated into our supply chain management strategies through our comprehensive supplier programmes and risk assessments, which include environmental criteria, as well as other social issues, such as human rights and labour practices, and governance issues, such as suppliers’ policies, procedures and management systems.

 Tobacco leaf is the most essential part of our cigarettes, so ensuring we have a secure and sustainable agricultural supply chain for the long term is absolutely crucial to the success of our business.

 Please see Sustainable agriculture and farmer livelihoods for detailed information on how we manage our tobacco leaf supply chain.

 In addition to tobacco leaf, the other direct materials we buy to make our products, such as paper and filters and the components that go into our Next Generation Products, represent our highest value strategic supply chain.